 How you present the company and how you convert sales is a definition of a great salesperson.
 Furthermore, a great salesperson knows everything about their products.
 Things that make their products unique compared to the other competition creates an advantage.

 Know your market well.
 Ask them what they need.
 Convert that ‘need’ to a sale by doing your presentations right.
 Give out information about your product that will help them move forward.

 Now that your presentation is already done, the next progression is to captivate the prospects.
 In the presentation phase, that is your time to talk and the time of the customers to listen.
 However, in the captivating phase, this is the time for you to listen to the customers instead.

-Salesperson with a good interpersonal skill can attract more prospects, persuade them, and potentially convert sales than those who doesn’t.
+A salesperson with a good interpersonal skill can attract more prospects, persuade them, and potentially convert sales than those who don’t.
 If they ask a question, answer it immediately.
 This could ultimately cost you the sale.

 Level of Trust

 Trust is very important in any relationships.
 In this case, the buyer-seller relationship.
 Another mistake that salespersons commit is not creating trust between them and their customers.
 In rare cases, they also lie about their products or hide something from the customers just to convert sales.
 This is why ONLY 19% of customers trust a salesperson.
 What you should do instead is to make that product flaw to an advantage.

 Majority of prospects buy only once a level of trust is reached.
 Your job as a salesperson is to build that trust.
 Build this trust by being open, being honest, and doing these tips.